hsattar/strive-m3-d8/README.md

+YOU WILL NEED TO USE YOUR OWN TOKEN AND CREATE A config.js FILE WITH THE FOLLOWING TO USE THE WEBSITE:

+const config = {
+TOKEN: 'YOUR_TOKEN_GOES_HERE'
+}

 🛍️Strivazon
 You are building the frontend for an online shopping business.
 In particular, you are responsible for the back-office, where admins can add and edit products.